The negative and positive values of cultural anthropology

 training in anthropology, especially those aspects of anthropology which involve family and other

-social structures and inter-personal relationships.
+social structures and interpersonal relationships.

-Louis Luzbetak speaks of cultural relevancy as
+Louis Luzbetak spoke of cultural relevancy as

 "an important apostolic principle."
 A full understanding of the cultural